Beet Root – Feta – Walnut – Ravioli

 If you don’t want to cook all pasta at once, place them on a tray in the freezer.
 After a day they are frozen solid and can be stored in a plastic bag in the freezer.
 Just add them to boiling water straight from the freezer.
 They only take about 2 minutes longer then (5 minutes total).

 Please do not store the ravioli in the fridge or outside the fridge.
 The wet filling will soak through the bottom and it will tear when you try to lift them from your tray.
-That is why I always freeze mine.
+Just freeze them or store them cooked in the fridge.